How to connect between terminals at Heathrow Airport

 Here are some general tips on transferring terminals at Heathrow:

 - You will need to have an onward boarding pass in order to transfer to another terminal (or pass transfer security within the same terminal).
-If, for any reason, you were not provided with a second boarding pass when checking-in for for your first flight (i.e. the one to Heathrow), you can obtain the onward boarding pass at the connections desk in the terminal at which you land.
+If for any reason you were not provided with a second boarding pass when you checked in for your first flight (i.e. the one to Heathrow), you can obtain the onward boarding pass at the connections desk in the terminal at which you land.

 - It’s best to transfer to your second terminal as soon as possible after landing, even if you have a long connection.
 There will be far more facilities in the departures area of the terminal than the transfer area.